KhronosGroup/glTF/specification/README.md

 All buffers are stored in the assets `buffers` property.

-The following example defines a buffer named `duck`.
+The following example defines a buffer.
 The `byteLength` property specifies the size of the buffer file.
 The `type` property specifies how the data is stored, either as a binary array buffer or text.
 The `uri` property is the URI to the buffer data.
 Buffer data may also be stored within the glTF file as base64-encoded data and reference via data URI.

 ```json
     "buffers": {